elanatframework/Code_behind/doc/new_features_on_new_versions.md

 ## New features on new versions

+**New Releases Policy:** Our effort at Elanat team is to add new features to new releases.
+We put a lot of effort into testing the CodeBehind framework before releasing new versions, but usually adding new features causes a series of new bugs.
+We receive bug reports very quickly and provide new sub-versions with bug fixes.
+So try to always use the latest versions of the CodeBehind framework.

 ### Version 1.7
  - The possibility of creating a page view without having to follow the MVC pattern
    - Possibility to create only view without controller and model